georgesutphin/MCB585/_episodes/09-oyo-simulation.md

   + **$$H_0$$ is true:** under the null hypothesis, the independent variable does not impact the dependent variable.
 In this case, we will use the control distribution to draw both samples.

 {:start="4"}
-4. Collect a simulated sample of size m and n from your control and treatment groups, respectively (note that m and n can be different).
+4. Collect simulated samples of size m and n from your control and treatment groups, respectively (note that m and n can be different).
 This usually involves drawing random values for the dependent variable from a distribution or pilot data set.
 Based on (3), we will actually be drawing 3 samples:
   + one "control" sample from our *control* population
   + one "treatment" sample from our *treatment* population, to simulate the scenario when $$H_1$$ is true.
   + one "treatment" sample from our *control* population, to simulate the scenario when $$H_0$$ is true.